-Breast Cancer Screening using PET scans
+Breast Cancer Screening using PET Scans

-Many oncologists in fact will take a positive PET scan of the axillary region as confirmed evidence of metastasis, and not even go ahead with axillary dissections (removing axillary lymph nodes for biospy assessment).
+Many oncologists in fact will take a positive PET scan of the axillary region as evidence of metastasis, and not even go ahead with axillary dissections (removing axillary lymph nodes for biospy assessment).

 Use of PET breast scans may increase as a result of genetic-molecular breast cancer research

 With research paying a lot of attention to the specific genetic and molecular properties of various types and presentations of breast cancer, we could see the use of PET emerge more strongly as part of the screening process.

 Since PET technology monitors metabolic processes at the molecular level, a fine-tuning of the process using dyes engineered to react only to particular molecular charactertiscs may be able to give a clearer identification of a given breast cancer.
 A PET scan can also assist in predicting cancer behaviour and to help in tailoring the most effective treatment.